Sugath Chandrasiri Bandara

 Dissanayake Mudiyanselage Sugath Chandrasiri Bandara, PWV (දිසානායක මුදියන්සේලාගේ සුගත් චන්ද්රසිරි බණ්ඩාර; died 3 February 2009) was a Sri Lanka Army soldier.
 He served with the army's elite Special Forces Regiment during Eelam War IV, the final stage of the Sri Lankan Civil War.
 Chandrasiri Bandara received the Parama Weera Vibhushanaya, Sri Lanka's highest military award for gallantry, for thwarting a suicide attack by the Liberation Tigers of Tamil Eelam (commonly known as LTTE or Tamil Tigers) against the army at the cost of his own life.

 Early life and education

 Chandrasiri Bandara was born and raised in Bibile, a town in the Monaragala District.
-He later married his wife, Mangalika, and moved to Ratmalana.
+He later married Mangalika and moved to Ratmalana.
 The couple had one daughter.

+Career

+In 1996, Chandrasiri Bandara joined the Police Department as a Police Constable.
+Later, on 15 June 1997, he joined the Sri Lanka Army and underwent Training No. 1 at the Special Forces Training School as a recruit soldier.
+Recognizing his exceptional abilities and performance in the Special Forces, he subsequently went on to successfully complete the challenging Special Forces Course No. 22.

 Career

 Action on 3 February 2009

 By early February 2009, the Sri Lankan military had confined the Tamil Tigers to a small area around Puthukkudiyiruppu.
 On 3 February, the Tamil Tigers launched an attack, pushing back the army's Task Force 4 (later 64th Division).
 Units of the 2nd Special Forces were called in to halt this attack.
 At the time, Chandrasiri Bandara was serving as a corporal in this unit.

 The Tamil Tigers sent an explosive laden armour-plated truck against the Special Forces, in an attempted suicide attack.
 Small arms fire was ineffective against the vehicle, and Chandrasiri Bandara, who was armed with a RPG-7 rocket launcher, went forward to engage it.
 Although he fired a rocket at the vehicle, it failed to detonate and he was forced to reload.

 By this time, the vehicle was too close for Chandrasiri Bandara to fire the RPG safely without getting caught in the blast himself.
 However, he promptly fired at the truck for the second time.
 The rocket penetrated through the armour plating and detonated, blowing up the explosive-laden vehicle.
 The explosion killed Chandrasiri Bandara, but the majority of the group of soldiers targeted by the suicide attack were saved.